 - · Attend all meetings.
 BE PROMPT! - · Meet your deadlines.
-They are set because they are necessary. - · Read and understand board policies and school site procedures. - · Immediately take attendance in each class period. - $\cdot$ Be at work on time and do not leave early. - · Be professional in appearance and demeanor. - · Be stingy with hall passes. - · Be on supervision duty during passing periods.
-Check restrooms nearest your room during each class break. - $\cdot$ We can curb a lot of negative activity if we all work together as a team. - · Maintain accurate academic records. - Keep your classrooms clean, pleasant and conducive to learning.
+They are set because they are necessary. - · Read and understand board policies and school site procedures. - · Immediately take attendance in each class period. - · Be at work on time and do not leave early. - · Be professional in appearance and demeanor. - · Be stingy with hall passes. - · Be on supervision duty during passing periods.
+Check restrooms nearest your room during each class break. - · We can curb a lot of negative activity if we all work together as a team. - · Maintain accurate academic records.
+Lesson plans should be submitted and grades updated weekly. - · Keep your classrooms clean, pleasant and conducive to learning.
 Change your bulletin boards a minimum of once every nine weeks. - It is important for teachers to seek and schedule competitive student academic activities, especially with other school schools for students to compete in.
-Competition is important for all students and a positive way to promote the school. - Maximize instructional time; no birthday parties or other social events in the classroom without prior approval by the Principal.
+Competition is important for all students and a positive way to promote the school. - · Maximize instructional time; no birthday parties or other social events in the classroom without prior approval by the Principal.
 Outside food may not be shared to prevent allergic reactions and liability issues. - · Report to duty on time.
 Most student discipline problems happen when you are not visible. - Your students learn best when there is consistency in the classroom.
 Regular teacher attendance is important for the success of our students.
 It is understandable that people get sick or cannot make it to work for various reasons.
 In your absence, the education of your students must go on.
-There are procedures that must be followed when you are absent. - Familiarize yourself with all Individualized Education Plans (IEPs), 504 Accommodation plans and Student Assistance Team (SAT) plans for students in your class.
-Be sure to implement MLSS accordingly. - · Remember to follow the Chain of Command.
+There are procedures that must be followed when you are absent. - · Familiarize yourself with all Individualized Education Plans (IEPs), 504 Accommodation plans and Student Assistance Team (SAT) plans for students in your class.
+Be sure to implement MLSS accordingly. - · Remember to follow the Chain of Command; seek assistance from your direct supervisor before seeing the Executive Director.

-Additionally, all employees are expected to act with the highest ethical standards and are subject to the following ethical codes:
+Additionally, all employees are expected to act with the highest ethical standards and are subject to the following Educator Code of Ethics: